What is Miller Heiman Strategic Selling? The Sales Strategy For Enterprise Sales

 The attitude buyers approach you with can give you a clear view of how to push the deal forward or warning signs to prepare for.
 Strategic Selling gives reps four options to identify the ‘buying mode’ of their POCs:

-- Trouble mode: Buyers in trouble mode are in the middle of a critical situation and need to make a purchase to fix a problem.
+• Trouble Mode: Buyers in trouble mode are in the middle of a critical situation and need to purchase to fix a problem.

-- Even keel: These buyers are neutral, and not particularly concerned about purchasing now.
-They’ve been satisfied with what they have, and convincing them to change will take longer.
+• Even Keel: These buyers are neutral and not particularly concerned about purchasing now.
+They’ve been satisfied with what they have; convincing them to change will take longer.

 3. Know Where You Stand in the Market

 Competition analysis is also a big part of Miller Heiman’s Strategic Selling.
-Reps need to be aware of the competition they're facing and see which competitors are currently being considered by the stakeholders.
+Reps need to be aware of their competition and which competitors are being considered by the stakeholders.
 Sales battle cards are a good way to ensure your reps know what sets your offer apart from competing vendors.

 This is a great place to use specific qualifying questions like: